Takashiidobe/db2/.docs/sql.md

 - Aggregates (COUNT, SUM, AVG, MIN, MAX)
 - GROUP BY, HAVING, ORDER BY, LIMIT, OFFSET
 - DISTINCT
-- UPDATE or DELETE statements
+- UPDATE statements (row-level modifications)
+- DROP INDEX (only DROP TABLE is supported)
+- ALTER TABLE (schema modifications)
+- TRUNCATE TABLE (use DROP TABLE then CREATE TABLE)
 - Column-column comparisons in WHERE (only in JOIN ON)
 - Non-equi joins (e.g., JOIN ON a.x < b.y)
 - Outer joins (LEFT, RIGHT, FULL)